Asap7772/TrailBlazer/README.md

 # TrailBlazer
-This program finds a path through a maze given by a file
+This program finds a path through a maze given by a file.

 An example maze is the following:
 OPPPPPX